bitspittle/bitspittle.dev/site/src/jsMain/resources/markdown/blog/2022/KoverBadge.md

 ### Gradle task to parse the Kover report

-In a Gradle build script (one which is using the Kover plugin), paste the following task registration somewhere in
+In a Gradle build script (the one which is using the Kover plugin), paste the following task registration somewhere in
 there:

 ```kotlin